SquareSR/Testing-Red-Classic/README.md

 Pickup the PC Potion

 Name Squirtle one character.

-Naming squirtle “B” can help avoid confusion later when checking stats on Brock and teaching moves throughout the run, assuming you plan to name Nidoran “A”.
+> Naming squirtle “B” can help avoid confusion later when checking stats on Brock and teaching moves throughout the run, assuming you plan to name Nidoran “A”.

 Rival 1:
-- Tail Whip + spam Tackle (tail whip turn 2 if growled turn 1 - slower on average but higher win rate)
+- Tail Whip + spam Tackle

+> Tail whip turn 2 if growled turn 1
+> - This is slower on average but has a higher win rate

 > Optional: check stats on level up after Rival 1
 > - 11 SPC is likely bad special (3 hit on Geodude and/or Onix)
 > - 12 SPC is guaranteed good special (2 hit on Geodude & Onix)

 Route 1
-- Spam Tackle to faint one encounter that is L2 or L3 (This early EXP will get Bubble for Brock)
+- Spam Tackle to faint one encounter that is L2 or L3

+> This early EXP will get Bubble for Brock

 Viridian Mart
 - Buy 8 Poke Balls

 Walk West to the grass patch on Route 22

+Optional - Save the game before searching for nidoran.

-Catch a L3 or L4 Nidoran-M and give it a one-character name.
+- Catch a L3 or L4 Nidoran-M and give it a one-character name.
+	- Tackle L3 Nido once before throwing pokeballs.
+	- L4 Nido, just throw pokeballs.
+	- L5 Spearow, just throw pokeballs, since it outspeeds us

 </td><td>